Events emergency planning

 If you have any of the following at your event, you should fill out Incident Report, accident (vehicle, injury or property loss) or near miss (potential for accident) involving ASU facilities or property.

 Monitor the weather for your event day, including temperature, wind and storm warnings.
 This is particularly important for outside events so you can make the correct call on if you postpone or cancel your event.
-Consider getting weather monitoring apps on your phone for up to the min information.
+Consider getting weather monitoring app on your phone for up to the min information.

-Only serve food from caterers on our approved vendor list, these have been approved by ASU Food Safety Manager as safe options as well as insured.
+Only serve food from caterers on our approved food provider list, these have been approved by ASU Food Safety Manager as safe options as well as insured.
 If your event is open to the general public or has attendees other than faculty, staff or students at the university you will have to apply for Temporary Food Establishment Permit.
 The only exception for this is when you use ASU in-house caterers (Aramark, Atlasta and Sodexo).

 Have training/briefing meetings for your staff/volunteers and include your emergency plans in the briefing.